 - Projected major projects include an electric power generation plant and a national electricity distribution company in the West Bank; expansion of telecommunications infrastructure and services; sanitation upgrades and expansion, waste disposal, and water services; and road upgrades.

 - Expected future demand for private housing construction for middle and lower-middle-income families is expected to rise.
 There is a growing trend toward building large commercial and multi-story residential buildings.
-One new project, “Rawabi,” is under construction north of Ramallah, while another commercial and residential project, “El Ersal,” is in Ramallah.
+One project under development, “Rawabi,” is located north of Ramallah, while another commercial and residential project, “El Ersal,” is in Ramallah.

 - Expansion can be expected in the local production of processed foods, olive oil, pharmaceuticals, textiles, hardware, wood and cane furniture, plastics, and housewares.
 Construction inputs, such as cement and steel products, also could see heavier demand.

 - Franchising and distributorships are popular, with the best prospects in fast food.

 - Imports of healthcare products, such as medical equipment and disposables, are increasing due to international donor support.

 Back to top